Getting Started with Hierarchy Budget

 A: Yes.
 This tool can reveal what needs are consuming all your resources right now.
 That understanding might be more valuable than a savings rate.

 A: No ideal exists.
 Your allocation should match your actual situation, actual income, and actual needs calling for resources.
-The goal is clarity, not conformity.

 Q: How do I know what’s a “need” and what’s a “want”?